 – Insert more difficult dances among the easy dances so that longer term members can enjoy themselves

-– Follow slow dances with fast dances so that people can get their pulse going again.
+- Follow fast dances with slow dances so that people can catch their breath, and follow slow dances with fast dances so that people can get their pulse going again.

-– Avoid following set dances with set dances
+- Avoid following set dances with set dances.

 – Avoid playing too many dances of any one type or ethnicity in a row.

-Reach out to new people who have previous folk dance experience or who have particular ethnic backgrounds and see if you can add a dance early in the program that might interest them.
+- Reach out to new people who have previous folk dance experience or who have particular ethnic backgrounds and see if you can add a dance early in the program that might interest them.